uswds/uswds-site/_together/02-findings.md

 <div class="tablet:grid-offset-2 measure-4" markdown="1">

 * Forms that require addresses to be completed, but don’t accommodate different formats — or provide options for someone who is unhoused either permanently, or temporarily after a disaster.
-* Name fields that expect users to have both a first and last name, and don’t accommodate single-name individuals or individuals with multiple last names.[^2]
+* Name fields that expect users to have both a first and last name, and don’t accommodate single-name individuals or individuals with multiple last names[^2].
-* Forms that require self-identification of biological sex, gender identity, race and ethnicity — but don’t have options that resonate with individuals.[^3]
+* Forms that require self-identification of biological sex, gender identity, or race and ethnicity — but don’t have options that are consistent with how individuals self-identify[^3].

 {% include together/together-quote.html quote="Addresses can get a little tricky on reservations." source="HISP Digital team member"%}

-Many of the digital teams are trying to figure out what changes they need to make to accommodate a more diverse public.[^4] Most recognized that personal information is the most foundational information we ask from people, and when what we ask for doesn’t allow users to feel seen and confident in their answers, we may have created a bad experience from the start.[^5]
+Many of the digital teams are trying to figure out what changes they need to make to accommodate a more diverse public[^4].
+They recognize that personal information is the primary foundational information we ask from people, and when what we ask for doesn’t allow users to confidently and accurately self-identify in their answers, we may have created a bad experience — and an experience that erodes trust — from the start[^5].

 </div>
           {% elsif forloop.index == 5 %}
 <div class="tablet:grid-offset-2 measure-4" markdown="1">

 Forms can be frustrating and alienating, especially if the user is recovering from trauma or in a volatile situation, such as in the aftermath of a disaster.
-Interviewees asked for guidance around how we can increase trust and help the public to have a better experience with forms.[^6]
+Interviewees asked for guidance around how we can increase trust and help the public to have a better experience with forms[^6].

 {% include together/together-quote.html quote="People are reluctant to give information because of the lack of trust and any number of concerns.
 [We need help] building trust into the design process." source="HISP Digital team member"%}